sandhawke/arraydom/README.md

 `<p>Hello, <i>World!</i></p>`         | `['p', 'Hello, ', ['i', 'World!']]`
 `<img style="float:left" src="icon">` | `['img', {$float:'left', src:'icon'}]`

-Because there are several different ways to write things (like putting classes in the first item string or in the attributes object), it's best to treat nodes as raw structures when creating them, but read them with functions like `arraydom.tag`, `arraydom.attr`, and `arraydom.forEachChild`.
+Because there are several different ways to write things (like putting classes in the first item string or in the attributes object), it's best to treat nodes as raw structures when creating them, but read them with functions like `arraydom.tagName`, `arraydom.attr`, and `arraydom.forEachChild`.

 ### pseudo-attributes